MatthewMArnold/CSE-455-Final-Project-Website/index.md

 using images from previous competitions.
 This will allow us to find more weaknesses in the detectors and will help us better tune them.

+One problem we did not address is the affect of motion blur on detection.
+As the camera moves rapidly, the geometry of the rune changes significantly causing both of the detectors to lose detection for a short period.
+We believe we can add post-processing logic after the detector to handle these misdetections.
+This would involve adding object permanence to the detected rune game features in the form of Kalman filtering or even more basic logic (for example, if you just saw a plate in the middle of the image and the next frame it is gone, it likely still exists).

 We would also like to combine ML and classical techniques as described in "Detection and Classification of Geometric Shape Objects for Industrial Applications".
 We believe this technique of classifying binarized images would work well for the rune game detection problem.
-The binarization portion of the pipeline could be quickly tuned to perform the correct color/brightness thresholding necessary to generate a reasonably binarized image, and the ML model would not be affected by lighting differences and would be more resiliant than manually performing geometric thresoling to pick out different features.
-Furthremore, the ML model would be directly transferrible between a test environment and the actual competition environment.
+The binarization portion of the pipeline could be quickly tuned to perform the correct color/brightness thresholding necessary to generate a reasonably binarized image, and the ML model would not be affected by lighting differences and would be more resilient than manually performing geometric thresholding to pick out different features.
+Furthermore, the ML model would be directly transferable between a test environment and the actual competition environment.
 The only reason we did not take this approach was we did not have labeled binarized images that we could use to train an ML model and the time constraint inhibited us from labeling a bunch of data.

-Another future improvement we would like to make to the classical CV pipeline is add python bindings to the detector such that it can rune in a python project.
+Another future improvement we would like to make to the classical CV pipeline is add python bindings to the detector such that it can run in a python project.
 This will improve the extensibility of the project and allow for interchangability between the ML and classical CV pipelines when we integrate one of the detectors into our vision pipeline.
-This is somewhat outside the scope of this project but is going to be important moving forward as we integrate the rune game detector with other software.
+This is somewhat outside the scope of this project but is going to be important moving forward as we integrate the rune game detector with other software that we have written in Python.

 ### Reflection/Comparing our Work

 We can qualitativly compare results of the two detection algorithms on similar videos.
 You can see a video of the classical detector [here](https://youtu.be/6N2wwLwqqjg).

+Our classical approach greatly diverged from previous work on this detection problem.
+While the accuracy of the ML model and classical CV algorithm were similar, we believe the ability to quickly tune the classical CV algorithm gives it a unique advantage over the ML model.
+As an example of this, we tuned the algorithm on Twitch match footage